lockedatapublished/blog/content/posts/2017-12-18-datamanipulationinr.md

 The next book in the series is on data visualisation.
 It'll obviously include `ggplot2` and `leaflet` but I'd like to hear from youu about the data viz packages you wish had been around when you were getting into R.

 ## What's covered
 Working in the tidyverse universe, I show folks how to analyse data using a rough framework.

+- Getting data with R
+- Data pipelines
+- Filtering columns
+- Filtering rows
+- Working with names
+- Rearranging your data
+- Changing your data
+- Working with dates
+- Working with text
+- Summarising data
+- Combining datasets
+- Reshaping data
+- Getting data out of R
+- Putting it all together

 I step by step through it and then spend a chapter putting it all together.

 {{< figure src="../img/tidyverseflow.png" alt="tidyverse workflow" >}}